Beyond Accuracy: Decomposing the Reasoning Efficiency of LLMs: Author Contributions

 \section{Author Contributions}

-D.K. conceived the idea, designed and implemented the decompositions, implemented the evaluation of LLMs and experiments, and wrote the first version of the manuscript.
-B.R. and D.K. reviewed the literature, designed the experiments, and developed the workload-normalized and trace-quality decomposition.
-A.F. helped establish the theory of the outcome-level decomposition.
-All authors discussed versions of efficiency and contributed in editing the manuscript towards the final version.
+D.K. conceived the idea, developed the decomposition and the solver-derived workload, reviewed the literature, ran and implemented the evaluation of LLMs and experiments, and wrote the first version of the manuscript.
+A.F. and D.K. developed the outcome-level decomposition.
+B.R. and D.K. developed the workload-normalized and trace-quality decomposition.
+All authors developed the notion of reasoning efficiency, and edited the manuscript towards the final version.